nosekefik/auto-suyu-shortcuts/README.md

 ## Using the Script

 1. Run the `auto_sysh.py` script to open the GUI.
-2. In the GUI, enter the path to your Suyu emulator in the `Select suyu.exe` field.
+2. In the GUI, enter the path to your Suyu or Sudachi emulator in the `Select emulator exe` field.
 3. Select your primary games directory by clicking the `Select Primary Games Directory` button.
 (Optionally, you can select a secondary games directory.)
 4. Select the directory where you want to save your shortcuts by clicking the `Select Shortcuts Directory` button.
 5. Select the size of the icons from the `Icon Size` dropdown menu.
 (64x64 is the best option for 1080p displays)
 6. Click the `Create Shortcuts` button and voila!
-You now have shortcuts for your Suyu games.
+You now have shortcuts for your Suyu or Sudachi games.

 ## Obtaining a SteamGridDB API Key

-This script uses the SteamGridDB API to automatically assign icons to your Suyu game shortcuts.
+This script uses the SteamGridDB API to automatically assign icons to your Suyu or Sudachi game shortcuts.
 To use this feature, you will need to obtain a SteamGridDB API key.

 Here's how you can obtain a SteamGridDB API key: